tykiww/tykiww.github.io/_posts/2018-06-20-HR-Estimate.md

     ## Overhead per employee
     ##              2806.40

 This next function is rather long, but it is mosly due to cleaning.
 I hope that I can find a more efficient way to clean the dataset, but for now I will manage with what I have.
 We have here the employee tax by state.
-All we do here now is list the state, salary (which we pulled from before), number of employees and also take a look at the dataset from the repository.
+All we do now is list the state, salary (which we pulled from before), number of employees and also take a look at the dataset from the repository.

 ```r
 emptax <- function(state,salary, count, taxes = FALSE, dataset = FALSE) {